economysizegeek/serverless-dir-config-plugin/README.md

         integration: lambda-proxy
 ```

-Keep in mind for the resources there are multiple resouce types.
-Make sure you include the type first:
+Keep in mind for the resources there are multiple resource types.
+I tend to create directories for different groupings (ima, dynamodb,etc)

+Make sure you include the type first (Resources/Outputs etc):
 ```
 Resources:
   BasicLambdaRole: